nextpyp/pyp/docs/reference/computing.rst

     **Default**: 0

   Split, Memory per thread (GB)
-    Amount of memory per thread requested for each split job.
+    Amount of memory per thread requested for each split task.

     **Default**: 4

   Split, Walltime (dd-hh:mm:ss)
-    Set a limit on the total run time for each split job.
+    Set a limit on the total run time for each split task.
 When the time limit is reached, SLURM will terminate the job.

     **Default**: 1-00:00:00